Tigers will have 30 game at FedExPark, one at AutoZone Park and a pair of netural site games

 Episode 72: Jeff Brightwell talks with Memphis Baseball Head Coach Daron Schoenrock and recaps the past sweep vs. UCF and previews upcoming road game at UAB and home game vs. Ole Miss at AutoZone Park on 4/15.

-The 16th baseball coach in school history, Daron Schoenrock enters his eighth season at the controls of Memphis baseball armed with a club featuring both experienced players and a talented group of newcomers.
-One of the top head coaches in the business, Schoenrock led his 2011 team to the program's fifth 30-win season since joining Conference USA in 1995.
+The 16th baseball coach in school history, Daron Schoenrock enters his 10th season at the controls of Memphis baseball armed with a club featuring both experienced players and a talented group of newcomers.
+One of the top head coaches in the business, Schoenrock led his 2013 team to the program's seventh 30-win season and second straight since joining Conference USA in 1995.

 With Schoenrock at the helm of the Memphis program, the Tigers were able to end the 13-year postseason hiatus and earn a berth to the NCAA Tournament in 2007.
 The 2007 team went 36-27, marking the most wins since 1994 and, combined with the 2006 campaign, represented the first back-to-back winning seasons since 1994 and 1995.
 Since coming to Memphis, Schoenrock has brought in three nationally-ranked recruiting classes, while 11 Tigers have been drafted in the Major League Baseball First-Year Player Draft.
 Twelve players have gone on to play professional baseball either through the draft or free agency.